 For the 2017-2018 academic year, Samuel was honoured to receive the Teaching Excellence Award for Upper Year Teaching from the TRU Student Society of Law Students.

-Samuel currently teaches Basic Tax Law, Business Associations, and Tax Policy.
+Samuel teaches Basic Tax Law, Business Associations, and Tax Policy at TRU Law.

 - Samuel Singer, “Marginalizing Trans Medical Expenses: Line-Drawing Exercises in Tax” (2013) 31:2 WYAJ at 209.

-- Robert McMechan, Dean Blachford, and Samuel Singer, "Practical Insights – Evidence” Tax Dispute & Resolution Centre (Toronto: Thomson Reuters) (2016).
+- Robert McMechan, Dean Blachford & Samuel Singer, “Practical Insights – Evidence” (2016), Tax Disputes & Resolution Centre.

 - Samuel Singer, "Trans Rights, Gender Identity, and Gender Expression in Canada" Canadian Human Rights Commission (2017).